-You know the benefits of heat training, but to maximise the gains available, there's a few rules you need to follow.
+There's many benefits of training in the heat, but to maximise the gains available there's a few rules you need to follow.
 These 9 heat training tips will help you get it right and boost performance this summer

 Different methods of heat training